doobeh/ergo/ergo/content/2015/01/sqlalchemy-cheatsheet.rst

 Querying Over Multiple Relations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We now have an `Author` who has written many `Book`s, each of which can belong to multiple
+We now have an author who was written many books each of which can belong to multiple
 categories.
 We have one relationship tying the `Author` to the `Book` class, and another
 tying the `Book` to the `Category` class.